Taramani railway station

 Taramani is a railway station on the Chennai MRTS in Chennai, India.
 Located off MGR Main Road in Taramani, it exclusively serves the Chennai MRTS.

 History

 Taramani station was opened on 19 November 2007, as part of the second phase of the Chennai MRTS network.

 Structure

 The length of the platform is 280 m.
 The station premises includes 9,080 sq m of open parking area.

+Station layout

 Service and connections

 Taramani station is the fifteenth station on the MRTS line to Velachery.
 In the return direction from Velachery, it is currently the third station towards Chennai Beach station A 3.4 km-long, 18 m-wide access road to Perungudi station and Taramani station is being constructed along the MRTS line from Velachery to Taramani.